Ask the Experts: Meningococcal ACWY

 All adolescents should receive a dose of MenACWY at 11 or 12 years of age.
 A second (booster) dose is recommended at 16 years of age.
 Adolescents who receive their first dose at age 13 through 15 years should receive a booster dose at age 16 years.
 The minimum interval between MenACWY doses is 8 weeks.
 Adolescents who receive a first dose after their 16th birthday do not need a booster dose unless they become at increased risk for meningococcal disease.
 Colleges may not consider a second dose given even a few days before age 16 years as valid, so keep that in mind when scheduling patients.
 People 19 through 21 years of age are not recommended routinely to receive MenACWY.
 However, MenACWY may be administered to people age 19 through 21 years as catch-up vaccination for those who have not received a dose after their 16th birthday.

-Last reviewed: July 15, 2023
+Last reviewed: May 23, 2023

 No. ACIP considers a dose of MenACWY given to a 10-year-old child to be valid for the first dose in the adolescent series.
 Doses given before age 10 years should not be counted.
 The child should receive the second (booster) dose at age 16 years as usual.

-Last reviewed: July 15, 2023
+Last reviewed: May 24, 2023

 First-year college students living in residence halls should be vaccinated against meningococcal ACWY disease.
 Before enrollment, administer a dose of MenACWY vaccine to those previously unvaccinated, to those who have not had a dose of MenACWY since turning 16, and to those whose most recent MenACWY dose (given after turning 16) was not given within the past 5 years.
 Some schools, colleges, and universities have policies requiring vaccination against meningococcal disease as a condition of enrollment.

-Last reviewed: July 15, 2023
+Last reviewed: May 23, 2023

 Yes.
-One dose of MenACWY vaccine is recommended for all first year college students who are or will be living in a residence hall if they are previously unvaccinated, have not received a dose of MenACWY since turning 16, or if their most recent dose (given after turning 16) was not given within the past 5 years.
+One dose of MenACWY vaccine is recommended for all first-year college students who are or will be living in a residence hall if they are previously unvaccinated, have not received a dose of MenACWY since turning 16, or if their most recent dose (given after turning 16) was not given within the past 5 years.

-Last reviewed: July 15, 2023
+Last reviewed: May 23, 2023

-ACIP does not identify incarceration as an indication for meningococcal vaccination.
+ACIP does not identify incarceration as an indication for meningococcal ACWY vaccination.
 Providers are always free to use their clinical judgment in situations not addressed by ACIP.

 Residence in a homeless shelter or halfway house is considered a high-risk indication only for hepatitis A vaccination because of the increased risk of hepatitis A exposure and serious illness among people experiencing homelessness or living in temporary housing.
 In all other respects, recommendations for vaccinating adult residents would be the same as those for all adults on the ACIP adult immunization schedule.
 Residents with medical conditions identified on Table 2 of the schedule should be vaccinated according to that table.